tvvocold/enableDNS/README.md

 check-static = /home/evps/workspace/EnableDNS/edns/public
 ```

 At this point we should be good to go.
-The app should start using the following command:
+You should be able to start EnableDNS using the following command:

 ```shell
 uwsgi --ini uwsgi.ini